A repeating fast radio burst associated with a persistent radio source: Localization of bursts

 \subsection{Determining properties of individual bursts}

-After calibration, we used the CASA task \texttt{tclean} to generate the image and estimate an image Signal to Noise (S/N).
-For each burst, we search different spectral window ranges to generate the image with highest S/N. This is because most of the bursts are frequency modulated, and therefore selecting a sub-band would improve the detection significance.
-We then use the CASA task \texttt{imfit} around the rough FRB position to fit an ellipse to the source in the radio image and measure the centroid location, peak flux density and 1$\sigma$ image-plane uncertainties.
+After calibration, the CASA task \texttt{tclean} was used to generate an image for each burst and estimate the S/N. Most of the bursts are spectrally confined, so for each burst we select the spectral window range that produces the highest image S/N. We then use the CASA task \texttt{imfit} around the FRB position to fit an elliptical Gaussian to the source in the radio image and measure the centroid location, peak flux density and 1$\sigma$ image-plane uncertainties.
 Hereafter, we refer to these image-plane uncertainties as statistical errors on burst positions.